England

-Communication skills in the digital world
+An image to illustrate Communication skills in the digital world short course

-This course will take you through a range of the changes in the field of communication in our ever-evolving digital world.
+This CPD course will take you through a range of the changes in the field of communication in our ever-evolving digital world.
 The course details a variety of communication tools and practical advice from both professionals and academics to help individuals in society and at work understand how to help shape communications strategically.

-The course comprises of eight units:
+This Continuing Professional Development (CPD) course comprises eight units:

 Unit 1: Digital communications, marketing and the individual